Weights and balances

 Moon) to measure it's mass, you'll always get the same result.

-- Weight is a measurement of how much the force of gravity acts on a mass of a given size.
+Weight is a measurement of how much the force of gravity acts on a given amount of mass.
 The force of gravity varies slightly all over Earth

 so, while your lump of iron has the same mass, its weight varies: it